 Humans cannot burn all the fossil fuel reserves that energy companies are planning to while still staying below the critical 1.5°C above pre-industrial mean temperatures.
 The simplicity of this fact belies the complexity that must be engaged to reorient economies and societies globally to make real reductions in emissions.
-Fossil Free UW is challenging the Univerity of Waterloo community to act in their spaces and their own ways to make this happen and protect our common future.
+Fossil Free UW is challenging the University of Waterloo community to act to protect our common future.

 Did you know that the University of Waterloo is currently investing our money in companies that are contributing to climate change?

 Currently, through pension funds and student endowments, the University of Waterloo is investing $44.8 million into the fossil fuel sector.
 Approximately half of these holdings are invested in Carbon Underground 200 listed companies, including Canadian National Resources Ltd., CNOOC, and Suncor, which are not only known heavy CO2 emitters, but some of which have participated in decades-long climate-denial campaigns.
 Moreover, some of these companies are responsible for environmental destruction on a massive scale, human rights violations, and corrupt practices.
 There are obvious environmental and ethical reasons why our University, the Canadian lead for the United Nations’ Sustainable Development Solutions Network, should not be investing in these firms.

 Therefore, we have written to President Hamdullahpur and members of the University of Waterloo’s Board of Governors with this request:

 Dear President Hamdullahpur and Members of the Board: